Coleen T. Murphy: Research interests

 Murphy's lab at Princeton focuses on identifying transcriptional targets related to longevity, using the roundworm Caenorhabditis elegans as a model.
 Early in her career, Murphy and her postdoctoral mentor Cynthia Kenyon determined that by deactivating one C. elegans gene, called "daf-2", the worms' life expectancy doubled and they expressed a delayed senescence, showing marked behavioral improvements in long-term memory, working memory, and navigational capabilities as compared to the control.
 The specific longevity genes she is interested in relate to communication between different types of tissue.
 Once these genetic pathways in different tissue types are identified, they can be monitored in vitro in C. elegans.
 Since many of the genetic pathways in C. elegans are comparable to those in other organisms, including a 40% overlap with the human genome, Murphy's work is providing a better understanding of how genes related to longevity in humans express themselves, and how the breakdown of communication pathways between tissues during aging occurs.
 Murphy's lab developed a new suite of techniques that allow for localized tissue sampling, allowing research into these differentiated signal pathways in various tissue types within the same organism to take place.

 Based on the success of her early work, the National Institutes of Health awarded Murphy a NIH Pioneer Award in 2015.
 In 2016, Murphy was selected as a faculty scholar by the Howard Hughes Medical Institute.
+Murphy was elected a Fellow of the American Association for the Advancement of Science in 2023.